happypeter/elon-edu/tips.md

 No hurry, follow the pace of Khan Academy Kids

 ## 0006  Manage to the Dopamine
 Don't manage Elon's time, manage his dopamine.
-Even you can keep them stay in your class for most of time, as long as he watch 3hr very entertaining cartoon, you plan won't work.
+Even you can keep them stay in your class for most of time, as long as he watch 3hr very entertaining cartoon, your plan won't work.

 ## 0007 Phonics, Always Map To the 44
 use slow shandowing to practice Phonics is a wonderful way to improve the English.
 Always pause and check to map the 44 sounds to 100+ common combinations is hugely enabling.